 The Towson study referenced earlier in this document ended with a call for "development tools that more strongly incorporate accessibility into the design process, right from the beginning."
-The OpenTextTM Automated Output Accessibility solution is a tool that does exactly that.
+[16] Actuate's PDF Accessibility Solution is a tool that does exactly that.